Commitment Through Partnership

 Caliper required the leaders in edtech across several different verticals to come together.
 “We needed to unify and say ‘Yes, we support this!’ whether we were direct competitors or partners,” said Howard.
 “At the end of the day, we all needed to be on the same page supporting Caliper and collectively want it to succeed.
 There is absolutely no benefit for any of us if it fails.”

-“We’re part of the IMS community because we believe in creating an interoperable edtech ecosystem.
-We’re looking forward to working hand-in-hand with IMS to make this happen and ensure that we not only deliver on the promises that we’re making but also deliver on a future that is going to be so much better for our clients.”
+“We’re part of the 1EdTech community because we believe in creating an interoperable edtech ecosystem.
+We’re looking forward to working hand-in-hand with 1EdTech to make this happen and ensure that we not only deliver on the promises that we’re making but also deliver on a future that is going to be so much better for our clients.”

 —Phill Miller, Vice President of Teaching and Learning, Blackboard, Inc.